therealmagnesium/Relic/README.md

 # Relic Game Engine
-Relic is a small, cross platform, 2d game engine developed in C++14 with sfml for handeling window events and rendering.
+Relic is a small, cross platform, 2d game engine developed in C++17 with sfml for handeling window events and rendering.
-Relic is currently supported for Windows and Linux.
+Relic is currently supported for Windows and Linux and currently has two sample projects.
+In the Examples folder, there is a game called 'ShapeShooterz' and a basic project to start logging.

 Magnus Ahlstromer V (mahlstromerv@gmail.com)